luishdemetrio/snow_da/README.md

 * **Consuming ServiceNow REST APIs with Actions:** Gain hands-on experience in using Actions within Copilot Studio to interact with ServiceNow's REST APIs.
 This includes learning how to make authenticated API calls to retrieve, update, or create data in ServiceNow, thus extending the functionality of your Declarative Agent.

+* **Demonstrating Complex Prompts:** Finding a Spreadsheet, Retrieving an Incident, and Creating a New Incident

 * **Setting Up Email Communication:** Learn how to configure your agent to send emails.
 This skill will allow your agent to notify users or administrators based on certain triggers or workflow outcomes within ServiceNow, ensuring smooth communication and workflow management.

 By the end of this lab, you'll have a functional Declarative Agent that can interact with ServiceNow to manage knowledge, service requests, and automate notifications, thereby enhancing productivity and user experience in your organization's ServiceNow environment.